panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ### 3.4 Private static fields

-Sometimes even the static fields could be an implementation detail that you wouldn't like to share with the world.
+Sometimes even the static fields are an implementation detail that you'd like to hide.
+In this regard, you can make static fields private.

-In this regard make the static fields private too.
 To make the static field private, prefix the field name with `#` special symbol: `static #myPrivateStaticField`.

 Let's say you'd like to limit the number of instances of the `User` class.
-To hide the details about instance limits, you can create the private static fields:
+To hide the details about instances limits, you can create the private static fields:

 ```javascript{2-3}
 class User {